chinamike65/hugo-tuolesi/content/book4/book4en.md

 For example, some people who are still in this world are very dedicated to their careers, which can only be called hard-work, not diligence.

-There are three types of diligence: diligence in armor, diligence in acquiring goodness, diligence in benefiting others, and diligence in producing.
+There are three types of diligence: armoured diligence, diligence in acquiring goodness, diligence in benefiting others, and diligence in producing.

 ##### (1) When wearing armor and diligently doing good deeds, doing good deeds, or learning and cultivating the Dharma, just like a soldier wearing armor on the battlefield, he is not afraid of dangers and injuries, and he moves forward bravely to break all obstacles.
 Such diligence is called diligence in armor.